 The constitution and law prohibit such actions, but the government did not always respect these prohibitions.
 The law requires warrants for security personnel to conduct searches, the prosecutor’s agreement to retain any evidence seized in a search, and the presence of witnesses in a search, which may take place at any time.
 Human rights organizations alleged that in December 2019 several incarcerated opposition figures’ homes were searched without proper documentation.

 a.
 Freedom of Expression, Including for the Press

-Libel/Slander Laws: Libel deemed to threaten the national interest is punishable by six months to five years in prison.
+Libel/Slander Laws: Libel deemed to threaten the national interest is punishable by six months to five years in prison and substantial fines.